minstradamuss/minstradamuss/README.md

 * Python
 * C++
 * Solidity
-* knowledge of Keras, Catboost, Scikit-learn, Pandas, TensorFlow
+* good knowledge of Keras, Catboost, Scikit-learn, Pandas, TensorFlow

 ### 💜 Internships
 * hope it will be